rsfellman/STAT6021_final_project/README.md

 library(modeldata)
 data("hotel_rates")
 ```
-More information on the data used can be found at the following links.
+More information on the data used can be found at the following links:

 [Hotel Booking Demand Datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191#f0010)
 [Hotels](https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-02-11)